camptocamp/c2cgeoform/docs/user-guide/model.rst

                'widget': deform.widget.TextAreaWidget(rows=3),
            }})

-This SQLAlchemy model is enriched with properties for `ColanderAlchemy`_, for example to set a title for a field, to use a specific Deform `widget`_ or to use a Colander `validator`_.
+This SQLAlchemy model is enriched with properties for `ColanderAlchemy`_, for example to set a title for a field, use a specific Deform `widget`_ or use a Colander `validator`_.

 In general, every SQLAlchemy model can be used as schema for a form.
 The only requirements are: